PanicMan/AutoDecode/README.md

 AutoDecode
 ==========

-Decodes automatically whole movie folders to x264/ogg and scales it down
+Decodes automatically using AutoHotkey whole movie folders to x264/ogg and scales it down

 Following external Tools are needed:
  • Autohotkey (http://www.autohotkey.com/)